Caddy Tip #106

 • be a sounding board and security blanket for decision making

-Justin learned this, caddy tip #106, on the ninth hole.
-I was faced with a putt of about 60 feet.
+Justin learned this: Caddy tip #106, on the ninth hole.
+I faced a 60 foot putt.
 Justin was tending the flag.
-I made my stroke and the line was perfect.
-The ball broke right too left down the hill and headed towards the cup.
-“This could go in”, I thought.
-“Okay, any time now, pull the pin.
-Pull the pin.”
+I made my stroke, and the line was perfect.
+The ball broke right to left, then down the hill headed towards the cup.

-“PULL THE PIN!” the four of us yelled in chorus.
+“Pull the pin!”
+The four of us yelled in chorus.

-Justin, startled, snapped back like a mouse hypnotized from a cobra’s dance just in time to liberate the flagstick from the cup.
-Fortunately, my ball rolled over the left edge of the hole and all was well.
+Justin snapped back like a mouse hypnotized from a cobra’s dance just in time to liberate the flagstick from the cup.
+Thankfully, my ball went over the left edge of the hole and all was good.
 Whew!
 That was close.

 Had it struck the pin while putting on the green I would have incurred a two-stroke penalty (note updated, in 2019, under USGA Rule 13.2a(a) it is no longer a penalty if a ball played on the green hits the flagstick) .

-Other than that incident, the round went well.
-Justin did a great job, even though he was annoyed I did not let him do his job sometimes when I pulled clubs from the bag myself.
-I played well, carding two birdies, one eagle, and a bogey to finish with a three under par, 69, to take medalist honors.
+Apart from that, the round went well.
+Justin did a great job, despite being annoyed by the times I took clubs from the bag myself instead of letting him do his job.
+I carded two birdies, one eagle, and a bogey to finish with a three under par, 69, to take medalist honors.
 I believe 74 made it through the cut.

 Now we’re off to Sedgefield in mid-September for my first NC Mid-Am Championship.